 ...where “abc” in the URL would be replaced by your school’s/district’s G Suite domain.
 Note that if your “student” domain is different than your “teacher” domain, there would be two separate URLs for this purpose.

-A third option for logging in to NoodleTools is to enter your Google email address under the "Access via G Suite / Office 365" area of the main login screen (on the right side), then click the "Sign In with Google" button below that.
+A third option for logging in to NoodleTools is to sign in under "Access via G Suite / Office 365" area of the main login screen (on the right side).
+You will be taken to Google's login page to choose your ID.

 2. Logging into NoodleTools